WhiteRookPL/cloud-computing-for-quality-engineers/assignments/assignment-2/README.md

 6. Once the installation is complete, enter *Administrator Credentials*, click *Save Credentials*, and then click *Start Using Jenkins*.
 7. On the left-hand side, click *Manage Jenkins*, and then click *Manage Plugins*.
 8. Click on the *Available* tab, and then enter *Amazon EC2 plugin* at the top right.
-9. Select the check-box next to *Amazon EC2 plugin*, and then click *Install without restart*.
+9. Select the check-box next to *Amazon EC2* plugin, and then click *Install without restart*.
 10. Once the installation is done, click *Go back* to the top page.
 11. Click on *Manage Jenkins*, and then *Configure System*.
 12. Scroll all the way down to the section that says *Cloud*.